michalk-k/Home-Assistant-TimscaleDB/README.md

 LTSS writes all data into a single table: `public.ltss` (without option to change).
 In the article, the table will be referenced just as `ltss` since the schema `public` usually doesn't need to be explicitly referenced.

 During start, the LTSS checks the existence of the `ltss` table.
-If it doesn't exist.
+It creates that table if it doesn't exist.
 It also tries to add the `postgis` extension to the database.
 For the latter operation, it requires superuser privileges.
 But as you remember, we have already installed it.

 Once LTSS is installed, configure it to publish all needed sensors to TimescaleDB.